-Quo in ma Significant observable Significant unobservable (In thousands) lentical assets inputs inputs Asset category Total (Level 1) (Level 2) (Level 3) Taiwan plan assets (a) \$ 718 \$ 718 -
+Quoted prices in active markets for identical in active markets for Significant observable Significant unobservable (In thousands) assets inputs inputs Asset category Total (Level 1) (Level 2) (Level 3) Taiwan plan assets (a) \$ 718 \$ 718

 (a) This category includes investments in the government of Taiwan's pension fund.
 The government of Taiwan is responsible for the strategy and allocation of the investment contributions.